 Deus Ex is an award-winning First-Person Shooter with RPG Elements developed by Ion Storm Austin (A division of, yes, that Ion Storm) and published by Eidos.
 It was released around the summer of 2000 for Windows and Macintosh.
 A PS2 port, titled Deus Ex: The Conspiracy, was released in spring 2002.
 The PS2 version was made available on the PSN Store, as a PS2 Classic, on May 16, 2012 in Europe.In the dystopiannearfuture, a deadly plague known as the Gray Death has befallen mankind.
 The only known "vaccine", Ambrosia, the distribution of which is tightly controlled by Orwellian government agencies, merely delays the inevitable.
 Terrorist groups are capitalizing on the increasing desperation of the common folk, and their increasing activity urges world governments to create the United Nations Anti-Terrorist Coalition (UNATCO).
 You follow JC Denton, a rookieelite UNATCO operative, who eventually becomes tangled in a conspiracy plot involving the Illuminati, Chupacabras, Greys, black helicopters, genetic design underground labs and rogue AIs.The gameplay combines First-Person Shooter, Stealth-Based Game and RPG Elements – as you progress through the game you receive skillpoints to upgrade your various skills.
-You also collect “augmentation canisters,” which work as cybernetic implants, giving JC extraordinary abilities at the cost of energy.
+You also collect "augmentation canisters," which work as cybernetic implants, giving JC extraordinary abilities at the cost of energy.
 Even though the gameplay has its flaws, its non-linearity and interactivity have received much praise from the press and players - it is actually possible to go through the game killing almost nobody.Deus Ex has had several games follow in its wake.
 The original developers released Deus Ex: Invisible War in 2003, seen as a Contested Sequel by the fandom due to the drastic changes in gameplay and story.
 A prequel, Deus Ex: Human Revolution, was released by Eidos Montreal in late August 2011.In 2004, Eidos released Project: Snowblind, a Spiritual Successor that began life as Deus Ex: Clan Wars until Invisible War sold poorly.The game is also known for its relatively active modding community.
 2006 saw the release of the Zodiac mod, a fan-made Interquel that allows you to play as Paul Denton.
-In 2009, a fanmade total conversion, The Nameless Mod was released, featuring an original non-linear plot and fully voiced dialogue.
+In 2009, the most notable of the game's total conversion mods, The Nameless Mod was released, featuring an original non-linear plot and fully voiced dialogue.
 A fan-made prequel, 2027 featuring Direct X 9 graphics, and a non-linear plot was released in 2011.
-2013's Nihilum is another Full Conversion mod set in an alternate universe few years before the canonical start of the game.Please add any examples relating to Invisible War and Human Revolution to their dedicated pages.
+Latest mod to make a wide impact was Deus Ex: Nihilum in 2013, set in an alternate continuity few years before the canonical start of the game.Please add any examples relating to Invisible War and Human Revolution to their dedicated pages.

 Adult Fear: The player has the option to read the emails of a cyborg government agent.
 In one email he expresses fears about new innovation's in cybernetics that will render him obsolete and useless thus forcing the government to fire him and leaving him without specialist care he requires to function.